-A backward roll is a basic move that all beginner gymnasts should aim to learn within the first few weeks or months of training.
+A backward roll in gymnastics is a basic move that all beginners should aim to learn within the first few weeks or months of training.
 A backward roll is a building block for learning more advanced moves such as back somersaults.

 There are many variations of backward rolls that include different body shapes and can be combined with other gymnastics skills.

-Being able to perform a backward roll can also help a gymnast fall safely when they make a mistake.
+Being able to perform a backward roll in gymnastics can also help a gymnast fall safely when they make a mistake.

 Let’s dive into this!